The restaurants worth the trip in Budapest. bistros, neo-classics, neighbourhood favourites, and the rooms locals book first.

 Két Szerecsen ★ 4.2

-Ket Szerecsen on Nagymezo utca, Pest's Broadway theatre strip, is a two-floor bistro and cafe serving Mediterranean-Hungarian crossover plates from breakfast to midnight, Budapest.
+Ket Szerecsen on Nagymezo utca, Pest's Broadway theatre strip, is a two-floor bistro and cafe serving Mediterranean-Hungarian crossover plates from breakfast.

 Signature: Mediterranean breakfast, Mangalica pork